gabrieldemarmiesse/python-on-whales/docs/template/docker_objects/images.md

 It attributes are the same that you get with the command line:
 `docker image inspect ...`

+To get a complete description of those attributes, you can take a look at the [daemon api reference page](https://docs.docker.com/engine/api/v1.40/#operation/ImageInspect) and click on "200 No error".

 An example is worth many lines of descriptions.

 ```